Lakitna/robotframework-find-unused/README.md

 ### Find unused global variables

 Walk through your `.robot` and `.resource` files.
 In those files, count how often each variable is used.
-Variables defined in a variables section with 0 uses are logged.
+Variables defined in a variables section or variable file with 0 uses are logged.

 ```shell
 robotunused variables